trungnt11/trungnt11.github.io/_posts/2020-02-06-fast-ai-lesson-8-notes.md

 A few differences here:

 1. Uses Uniform distribution instead of a Normal distribution.
-This just seems to be convention the Pytorch authors have chosen to use.
+This just seems to be convention the PyTorch authors have chosen to use.
 Not an issue and it is centred around zero anyway.
 2. The `sqrt(5)` is probably a bug, according to Jeremy.

 The initialization for the linear layer is similar.